Cat health: Ethylene glycol (antifreeze) poisoning

 Cats can succumb quickly from ethylene glycol poisoning, after ingesting as little as one teaspoon.
 The primary source of ethylene glycol is automotive antifreeze or radiator coolant, where concentrations are high.
 Other sources of antifreeze include windshield deicing agents, brake fluid, motor oil, developing solutions for hobby photographers, wood stains, solvents, and paints.
 Some people put antifreeze into their cabin's toilet to prevent it from freezing during the winter, resulting in toxicities when animals drink from the toilet.
 Small amounts of antifreeze may be contained in ornaments such as snow globes.
 A cat suspected of having ingested ethylene glycol requires immediate veterinary treatment, to receive an antidote within three hours.
 The earlier the treatment is started, the greater the chance of survival.

+Cat Life Span

+A cat's life span can depend on various factors such as diet, exercise, sex, breed, living conditions, and other factors that can change the length.
+However, how long does the average cat live?
+According to the article "Longevity and mortality in cats..." by Michael S. Kent and Authors, "The median age of death for spayed female cats was 10.28 years".
+While they state that "the median age of death for castrated males was 9.55 years (IQR 5.30-12.83 years; range 0.18-21.19 years)" However, "The median age at death for indoor only cats was 9.43 years (IQR 4.8-13.11 years, range 0.11-21.85 years) while the median age at death for indoor outdoor cats was 9.82 years (IQR 5.3-13.13 years, range 0.06-21.19 years) and the median age for outdoor cats was 7.25 years (IQR 1.78-11.92 years, range 0.12-20.64 years)" All embracing, various facts play into the longevity and overall health in a cat's life.